ydautremay/website/content/overview/index.md

 seamlessly integrates RequireJS and AngularJS to enable the creation of composite Web frontends.
 It also provides a complete Bootstrap-based UI solution.
 * **The Business framework** is the foundation of your business code.
-Based on the Domain-Driven Design methodology, it implements all its concepts as read-to-use building blocks.
+Based on the Domain-Driven Design methodology, it implements all its concepts as ready-to-use building blocks.
 It also provides various services often needed around business code.

 ![Stack diagram](/img/stack.svg)